hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/MigratingToV2.md

 }
 let app = Application(router: router)
 ```
-When we are passing in the router we are actually passing in a type that can build a ``Responder`` a protocol for a type with one function that takes a request and context and returns a response.
+When we are passing in the router we are actually passing in a type that can build a ``HTTPResponder`` a protocol for a type with one function that takes a request and context and returns a response.

 ### Router Builder